• Skip to primary navigation

 Toppings: It's not traditional to serve buttermilk pie with toppings, but you can try whipped cream or vanilla ice cream if you'd like.

-If you're looking for other desserts to serve with buttermilk pie, try our cranberry apple galette, sour cherry pie, no bake cherry cheesecake, and sour cream pound cake.
+If you're looking for other desserts to serve with buttermilk pie, try our cranberry apple galette, sour cherry pie, sour cherry pie, and sour cream pound cake.

 Savory sides that would taste great with buttermilk pie include Southern baked beans, Southern potato salad, easy broccoli salad, Chick-fil-A coleslaw, and Italian pasta salad.